albertattard/unique-code-serverless/plain-rust1_50/README.md

 **Note that this demo does not use any frameworks**.

-I have no Rust skills and the code shown here can be improved.
+I have no Rust skills, and the code shown here may not be production ready.
 Please don't use as is.

 ## Conclusion